Miragon/miranum-ide/apps/miranum-forms/README.md

 * Create and edit forms that you can reference in your User Tasks of your BPMN diagram.
 * Use Switches, Multiselect, Dates, and many other fields to create your unique form.
 * Display and test your form with a build in form renderer.
-* Use the text editor for changes directly in the JSON file
+* Use the text editor for changes directly in the JSON file.

 <p align="right">(<a href="#top">back to top</a>)</p>